 Arctic wildlife photo safari

-Explore the wildlife in the backyard of Svalbard as we go on a 3 hours photo safari tour in the Arctic wilderness to discover the dramatic mountains and unique Svalbard wildlife.
-The tour is designed for both photographers and naturelovers, who wants to catch a glimpse of the Arctic wildlife.
+Explore the Svalbard wildlife in the backyard of Svalbard as we go on a 3 hours Arctic photo safari tour into the wilderness to discover the dramatic mountains and unique Svalbard wildlife.
+The tour is designed for both photographers and nature lovers, who want to catch a glimpse of the Arctic wildlife.

 5 highlights for the wildlife safari tour